rachelesmee/website/foss4guklocal2023/london.md

 ### Call for Talks

-The call for talks in London is [now open](https://forms.gle/hvfkQvwxWjxwMXMN6), and will close on Mon 7th August 2023 - please get your proposal in *now* so we can complete the programme below!
-For more details see [here](https://uk.osgeo.org/foss4guklocal2023/index.html#call-for-talks).
+The call for talks in London has closed.
+We will have a short unconference session where you can offer a 6-8 minute lightning talk on the day on a first come first served basis, so get there early to grab a slot.

+### After conference drinks

+FOSS4G:UK will finish at about 16:45pm, we plan to go for a drink (or two) after the event at the [Sutton Arms, 16 Great Sutton St, London EC1V 0DH](https://www.openstreetmap.org/way/149070189)

 ### Registration